SpoonX/SxMail/README.md

-SxMail 1.2.2
+SxMail 1.3.2
 =======================
 [![Build Status](https://secure.travis-ci.org/RWOverdijk/SxMail.png?branch=master)](http://travis-ci.org/RWOverdijk/SxMail)

+### BC-Break!
+This version by-default adds an alternative body when using the `SxMail::compose()` method.
+Please take a look at the [wiki](https://github.com/RWOverdijk/SxMail/wiki/Configuration-options#wiki-generate_alternative_body) to see how you can disable this.

 Introduction
 ------------
 This module is intended for usage with a default directory structure of a [ZendSkeletonApplication](https://github.com/zendframework/ZendSkeletonApplication/).
 This module allows you to easily configure mailings, and send them.
-After setting up minimal configuration, you can start sending out emails.
+After setting up minimal configuration, you can start sending out e-mails.

 Installation
 ------------